adriedger/dotfiles/misc/postgres_conf/README.md

-cp *.conf to cp /etc/postgresql/10 or 12/main/
+#cp pg_hba.conf to /etc/postgresql/10 or 12/main/
+#do a reboot after